 While supplies of these tests are increasing, it may still be difficult to get tested.

-- If your doctor or health care provider doesn’t test you for COVID-19, you don’t meet the criteria.
+- If your doctor or health care provider isn’t able to test for COVID-19, you can find available testing sites in your area..

 - Government agencies and health care providers are working to increase access to testing, while limiting exposure among the population.

 - As test supplies increase and additional laboratories provide testing, these challenges are likely to decrease.